(Or: How to NOT smash your mix !)

-Both loudness and dynamic range are measured in Decibels (dB) and as a rule of thumb, anything with an overall dynamic range of 12dB or more (“DR12″) will sound great, dynamically – and in this case, the central DR meters of the plugin will stay green much of the time.
-Louder material will sometimes have less range than this – any less than 8dB will start to sound aggressive and crushed, and the DR meters start to fade from green to orange to red to represent this.
+Both loudness and ‘dynamic range’ are measured in Decibels (dB) and as a rule of thumb, anything with an overall reading of DR12 or more will sound great, dynamically – and in this case, the central DR meters of the plugin will stay green much of the time. ’Louder’ material will sometimes have less range than this – any less than 8dB will start to sound aggressive and crushed, and the DR meters start to fade from green to orange to red to represent this.

 So, to ensure you aren’t over-compressing your mix – keep the meters in the green for most of the time.
 Not all of the time, but a track where they are always red is almost certainly pushed too hard.

 It’s that simple !

 Firstly, if you’re making electronic music, or using lots of synths and sample loops, the sounds you have may already have quite a limited dynamic range.
 And so does a flute note, for that matter !
 So, if your mix is only DR10 without any extra compression, don’t worry – that’s just the way it is naturally.

 One of the cleverest things about the DR meter is that it works independently of the overall level of the music.
 So, something very loud, crushed and distorted, like, say – oh, I don’t know – Metallica’s “Death Magnetic”, for example – will be in the red, almost all the time - even if you turn it down.